 In order to appeal to that many people at once, one might think her music has to be sanitized, bland, a blank slate with little to offer.
 But the reality is, much of Britney’s music is theoretically intriguing, pioneering; aesthetically challenging and deeply interesting to analyze.

 Of course, analysis isn’t necessary to enjoy her music.
-It’s possible to just turn on Piece Of Me and enjoy it without pausing to marvel at the handy way the production utilises the common vocal tuning plugin Melodyne to turn her voice into a jerky, robot-sounding synthetic human.
+It’s possible to just turn on Piece Of Me and enjoy it without pausing to marvel at the handy way the production utilizes the common vocal tuning plugin Melodyne to turn her voice into a jerky, robot-sounding synthetic human.
 But as a musician, part of the fun of listening to Britney is getting excited about how interesting the music is when you do pull it apart.

 Take, for example, the first thing I think of when I think about pioneering Britney-isms: her use of the alternate chorus.
 For this purpose, an alternate chorus can be described as the same chorus lyrics the listener has heard so far throughout the song, but with a different vocal melody, and it usually hits after at least two or three regular choruses, too.
-At least three Britney songs utilise this concept — you can hear examples of it in (You Drive Me) Crazy, Stronger, and Oops!...I Did It Again.
+At least three Britney songs utilize this concept — you can hear examples of it in (You Drive Me) Crazy, Stronger, and Oops!...I Did It Again.
 In Oops! the alternate chorus even plays out underneath the original chorus towards the end of the song, in a truly intriguing example of the musical tool 'counterpoint'.

 Nate Sloan and Charlie Harding break down this use of counterpoint in this 2019 article for Paper Mag, saying “We can only comprehend one speaking voice at a time, and we tune the others out in order to do so.
 Melody is a different game, however.
 When Spears sings the alternate chorus and the original chorus at the end of "Oops!," we not only hear each individual melody, but we also hear a third part: the new melody created by combining the two.”